jjgroenendijk/muskrattrap/website/content/_index.md

 - **Remote Monitoring:** Allow water managers to check traps' status remotely, reducing labor and increasing efficiency.
 - **Data-Driven Decisions:** Provide insights through data collection and visualization to improve muskrat control strategies.

-## To Do
-Things tho do to finish this project;
-- Write down which buttons are being used.
-Extend HW information
-- Check website for consistent branding (e.g. change name Smarttrap to muskrattrap)
-- Write code for input validation for the payload encoder and decoder.

 ## Get Involved
 Community contributions are welcome!
 Check out the [GitHub repository](https://github.com/jjgroenendijk/muskrattrap)!